christofferPerch/MyTrailer/README.md

   - `IsInsured`: Boolean indicating whether insurance was purchased.
   - `IsOverdue`: Boolean indicating if the trailer was returned late.

+We started out with the Customer entity, but as we started to code we decided to use the Asp Net Identity which basically holds the same user information as the Customer.

 ## Value Objects

 - **PaymentDetails**